Table of Contents

 - Trains operate at a frequency of 4 to 10 minutes, ensuring efficient transportation for daily commuters.

-- Record-Breaking Achievement: The Red Line held the title of the world's longest high-speed metro line at 34.55 kilometres when construction was completed in 2008.
+- Record-Breaking Achievement: When construction was completed in 2008, the Red Line was the world's longest high-speed metro line, at 34.55 kilometres.

-- Cultural and Historical Integration: Passing through the heart of Delhi, the Red Line offers a scenic journey, linking passengers to historical landmarks such as the Red Fort, Jama Masjid, and Chandni Chowk.
+- Cultural and Historical Integration: It passes through the heart of Delhi, the Red Line links passengers to historical landmarks such as the Red Fort, Jama Masjid, and Chandni Chowk.

 - Architectural Diversity: Several stations along the Red Line feature unique designs that reflect the cultural heritage of their surroundings.
 Kashmere Gate station, for instance, showcases Mughal-inspired architecture.